pruthviraj-chavan/pruthviraj-chavan/README.md

 <div align="center">

 ### 👋 Thanks for visiting my profile!
-### 🤝 Open to collaborations on AI/ML and Python projects
+### 🤝 Open to collaborations on AI/ML and Python , Data Engineering  projects

 <br/>